VanesMP/MacedoPintoVanessa_12_06052021/sportsee/README.md

-# Openclassrooms's project 12: Build an analytics dashboard with React
+# Project 12 - Build an analytics dashboard with React

 ## 1. General information
 This repo contains all the source code to install and lauch the project